ptycho/ptypy/doc/rst/concept.rst

    [3 3]

-So now we change a few properties.
+Now we change a few properties.
 For example,

 ::